mernst/uwisdom/Uw.md

 To access the ACM digital library (or other content licensed by the UW libraries) from an IP address that is not at washington.edu,

+* bookmark the following JavaScript URL:
+   <javascript:void(location.href=%22http://offcampus.lib.washington.edu/login?url=%22+location.href>.
-* bookmark the following javascript URL: javascript:void(location.href=%22<http://offcampus.lib.washington.edu/login?url=%22+location.href>) To get access, visit the ACM DL, then visit the bookmark.
+To get access, visit the ACM DL, then visit the bookmark.